hzqtc/hzqtc.github.com/_posts/2013-4-19-image-duplication-detection.md

 Assume you have N images, firstly scan them and compute their fingerprints.
-If you take 100% similarity as duplicate (which suggests duplications have identical fingerprints), we can find all duplications in O (N) time.
+If you take 100% similarity as duplicate (which suggests duplications have identical fingerprints), we can find all duplications in O (N) time. ([This gist](https://gist.github.com/hzqtc/5431955) shows a possible solution.)
 If you define duplication as a similarity threshold (such as 90%), finding all duplications requires O (N * N) time (if you can improve this time bound, please let me know).